MCHPixel/MPManager/README.md

 ## Contributing

 Contributions to this project are not accepted at this time.
-If you encounter bugs or issues, please report them directly to [your contact information].
+If you encounter bugs or issues, please report them directly to mchpixel@outlook.de or our Website.

 ## Disclaimer

-This plugin is only for personal use
+Distribution is not ALLOWED in any way.